alkue-com/acid/README.md

 GitHub Action used to deploy and delete one-off Azure Container Instances.

+Uses Azure CLI, login with OpenID Connect is supported for this action.

 Use:
-- This is for short-running internal workloads, not generic web server deployer.
+- This is for short-running internal workloads, not a generic server deployer.
+- Container gets only private IP thus only Linux workloads are supported by ACI.
-- Container gets only private IP.
-The virtual network and the subnet must exist.
+- The resource group, virtual network and an unused subnet must already exist.
-- Due to private only networking, only Linux Docker workloads are supported.

-Azure login with OpenID Connect is not currently supported for this action.
+If subnet is not given, the first unused subnet in the virtual network is used.

 ## Setup